danphenderson/BlockOpt.jl/docs/src/tutorials/simple.md

       max_iterations: 2000
 ```

-See `pflag` and `S_update` for information on the other keyword arguments.
+See `pflag`, `S_update`, and `Options` manual section for information on the three other keyword arguments.

 ## Configurations

-By passing a model to `optimize` with a number of unique drivers, we can gain
+By passing a model to `optimize` with several unique drivers, we gain
-insight into the effects of driver configurations.
-We saw above how `m`
+insight into the effects of each driver configuration.
-performed with the default driver configuration, now we run it with the `PSB` update.
+We saw above how `m` performed with the default driver configuration;
+now, we run it with the `PSB` QN update

 ``` julia-repl